The 17 DOs and DON’Ts of Email Signatures

 It sounds strange but keep in mind that this is an email signature.
 It is not a word document, web page, or image.

 If you know HTML, code it accordingly.
 If you don’t know HTML, don’t use Microsoft Word or Outlook to draw and edit your signature.
 They will format your design their own way.
 Other programs will also interpret the layout differently and display it incorrectly.

 4. Do use a sensible email signature size

-Whether it’s in Gmail, Outlook or Apple Mail, very wide email signatures will not render well for a recipient.
+Whether in Gmail, Outlook, or Apple Mail, very wide email signatures will not render well for a recipient.
 The industry standard for email signature size is about 650 pixels.
-We’d even say that a signature design should be a little thinner at 600px.
+We’d even say a signature design should be a little thinner at 600px.
 This ensures nothing gets lopped off the edge of a message.

 5. Do use tables

 For all your layout needs, turn to tables.
 Remember, you can make the borders transparent if you don’t want to see a grid: we’re just talking about using them to separate each part of your design.

 Using tables means you’ll know exactly how wide your email signature template will be and that each element will appear in the right place.
 You don’t have to worry about contact details getting squashed or your company logo appearing in the wrong spot.

 6. Do make an email signature design simple

 Keep the layout as robust as possible.
 Let the images and links make an impact, not the way they’re arranged.
 If you try something over-the-top or ambitious, be prepared to back it up with lots of testing.